 Essential Duties include the following.
 Other duties may be assigned.

-- Assist the head coach in organizing and conducting practices during the traditional season (as defined by the
+- Assist the head coach in organizing and conducting practices dependent on prior event experience;

-- Assist the head coach to serve as the representative of the department at the College during team travel for in- and out-of-season competition;
+- Assist the head coach to serve as the representative of the department at the College during team travel for competition;

 - Assist the head coach in management of operational budget issues; participate in uniform and equipment purchase process; help plan and coordinate team travel under the supervision of the Director of Athletics; help develop and implement fundraising strategies;

 - Represent the department of athletics at all on-campus admissions open houses and/or other predetermined events;

 - Other duties as assigned by the head coach;